nlp-chula/swordcloud/README.md

     Always return the user-specified color every single time, resulting in every word having the same color.
 - `ExactColorFunc`\
     Use a user-provided color dictionary to determine exactly which word should have which color.
+- `FrequencyColorFunc`\
+    Assign colors based on word frequencies, with less frequent words having lighter colors.
+The base color is specified by the user.

 All the above functions, **except** `RandomColorFunc` which cannot be customized further, must be initialized before passing them to the `SemanticWordCloud` class.
 For example:
 ```python